core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 ## The Media Type is Unknown {#ex-unknown-mt}

-The registrant requests an FCFS C-F ID for an unknown media type:
+The registrant requests an FCFS Content-Format ID for an unknown media type:

 | Content Type | Content Coding | ID |
 |--|--|--|
 | application/unknown+cbor | - | 64999 |
-{: align="left" title="Attempt at Registering C-F for an Unknown Media Type"}
+{: align="left" title="Attempt at Registering Content-Format for an Unknown Media Type"}

 ## The Media Type Parameter is Unknown

-The registrant requests an FCFS C-F ID for an existing media type with an unknown parameter:
+The registrant requests an FCFS Content-Format ID for an existing media type with an unknown parameter:

 | Content Type | Content Coding | ID |
 |--|--|--|
 | application/cose; unknown-parameter=1 | - | 64999 |
-{: align="left" title="Attempt at Registering C-F for Media Type with Unknown Parameter"}
+{: align="left" title="Attempt at Registering Content-Format for Media Type with Unknown Parameter"}

 ## The Media Type Parameter Value is Invalid

-The registrant requests an FCFS C-F ID for an existing media type with an invalid parameter value:
+The registrant requests an FCFS Content-Format ID for an existing media type with an invalid parameter value:

 | Content Type | Content Coding | ID |
 |--|--|--|
 | application/cose; cose-type=invalid | - | 64999 |
-{: align="left" title="Attempt at Registering C-F for Media Type with Invalid Parameter Value"}
+{: align="left" title="Attempt at Registering Content-Format for Media Type with Invalid Parameter Value"}

 ## The Content Coding is Unknown

-The registrant requests an FCFS C-F ID for an existing media type with an unknown content coding, "inflate":
+The registrant requests an FCFS Content-Format ID for an existing media type with an unknown content coding, "inflate":

 | Content Type | Content Coding | ID |
 |--|--|--|
 | application/senml+cbor | inflate | 64999 |
-{: align="left" title="Attempt at Registering C-F with Unknown Content Coding"}
+{: align="left" title="Attempt at Registering Content-Format with Unknown Content Coding"}

 # Security Considerations